marcocesarato/react-native-big-list/docs/Migrate-FlatList.md

 You just need to:

-- 📝 Import the component
+- 📝&nbsp;Import the component
-- 📝 Replace the name of the component from `FlatList` to `BigList`.
+- 📝&nbsp;Replace the name of the component from `FlatList` to `BigList`.
-- 📝 Add the props for the heights
+- 📝&nbsp;Add the props for the heights

   > BigList need to define a static height of the items for maintain great performances.<br>
   > If you use `getItemLayout` you don't need to define `itemHeight`<br>